bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2023-09/cmake.md

 ## The plan

-Ping individual people to test - there is a PR to test.
+Ping individual people to test - there is a [PR to test]((https://github.com/hebasto/bitcoin/pull/31)).
 Goal is to have conviction on whether to merge after branch off.
 Once things gets merged and that you can’t build, it’s on you.